 7) Concrete Curing Compound

-It is a precautionary method used to retain the moisture and allows it to develop the required strength completely.
+It is a precautionary method used to retain moisture and allows it to develop the required strength completely.
 It also finalizes the color and texture of the concrete.

 8) Concrete Joints